 The team at Cari Wellbeing provide an online wellbeing consultation and confidential personalised wellbeing support to UHR members.
 An initial survey and the team's entire approach is based around the neuroscience of wellbeing, and depending on your needs can include workshops, one-to-one consultation, brain exercises and more.
 Visit the Cari website to take advantage of a free initial consultation and to learn more.

-Since August 2020, the annual subscription rates have been as follows (per annum, excluding VAT):
+Our annual subscription rates are currently (per annum, excluding VAT):

 If you have queries about any aspect of UHR, you can contact the UHR Executive Director, Helen Scott, email: email@example.com or telephone 01273 557425.

 When you visit any web site, it may store or retrieve information on your browser, mostly in the form of cookies.
 This information might be about you, your preferences or your device and is mostly used to make the site work as you expect it to.
 The information does not usually directly identify you, but it can give you a more personalised web experience.